learn-co-curriculum/phase-3-python-casinos-practice/README.md

-# Object Relations Code Challenge - Casinos
+# Object Relations Practice - Casinos

 For this assignment, you will be working with a Casino domain.